 - How To Invest Money: The Smart Way To Make Your Money Grow

-I am no financial advisor and this should not be considered as financial advice.
+I am no financial advisor and this is not financial advice.
 So don’t sue me when your portfolio blows up.
 Do your own due diligence.

 Before making any investment decision, you should seek financial, legal, tax and accounting advice, taking into account your individual financial needs and circumstances and carefully considering the risks associated with such investment decisions.